lightstep/lightstep-tracer-common/client.md

 #### Note about protocol buffers

-Protocol buffer library support varies significantly by language, and where there are choices to be made, user opinions should be respected.
+Protocol buffer library support varies significantly by language, and in some languages there is more than one viable choice of library.
-When user-defined transport is selected, and where the language makes it possible to do so, the top-half of the client library will make efforts not to constraint the bottom half's choice of protocol library.
+There are also platforms where protocol libraries themselves are too expensive, due to code size.
+The language itself also determines how reasonable and performant it is to abstract the choice away (i.e., allow the bottom half to determine the protocol library) or sidestep (e.g., provide objects that naturally encode into protobuf-equivalent JSON.

-Taking this one step further, there are platforms where protocol libraries themselves are undesireable due to code size.
-Where this is the case, by necessity, client libraries should permit user-defined transport without a protocol buffer library, where the assumption is a built-in JSON-encoder will be used instead.
+This will be resolved on a case-by-case basis.
+The Obj-C/iOS must be structured so that user-defined transport is possible without a protobuf library, by customer request.

 ### User-defined transport